Bilevel Autoresearch: Meta-Autoresearching Itself: Introduction

 We evaluate the framework on Karpathy's GPT pretraining benchmark with a controlled four-group ablation (\cref{sec:methods}).

-\paragraph{Contributions.} \begin{enumerate} \item We formalize autoresearch as a bilevel optimization problem and implement the outer level via a 4-round LLM dialogue that generates and injects new search mechanisms as Python code at runtime. \item A controlled four-group ablation shows that mechanism research (Level~2) produces a 5$\times$ improvement over the inner loop alone ($-0.045 \pm 0.030$ vs.\ $-0.009 \pm 0.002$), while parameter-level adjustment (Level~1.5) yields no reliable gain. \item We identify why: the generated mechanisms (Tabu Search, Bandit, Orthogonal Exploration) force exploration of directions the LLM's default search path systematically avoids. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate} \item We formulate autoresearch as a closed-loop search process and introduce a bilevel framework in which an outer loop optimizes the inner loop's search/update mechanism. \item We implement the outer level via a 4-round LLM dialogue that generates and injects new search mechanisms as Python code at runtime. \item A controlled four-group ablation shows that mechanism research (Level~2) produces a 5$\times$ improvement over the inner loop alone ($-0.045 \pm 0.030$ vs.\ $-0.009 \pm 0.002$), while parameter-level adjustment (Level~1.5) yields no reliable gain. \item Trace analysis suggests why: the generated mechanisms (Tabu Search, Bandit, Orthogonal Exploration) force exploration of directions the LLM's default search path systematically avoids. \item We clarify the scope of the claim: code is one carrier of modifiable mechanisms, and recursive self-application is a natural extension rather than an empirical result established in this paper. \end{enumerate}